hgallery/WebServerLogParserType1/README.md

 - Output file 1: ``output_useful_items.txt``  (The Parser program writes the extracted data to this file.)
 - Output file 2: ``output_usage_volume.txt``  (The Statistics program writes the food ordering usage to this file.)

+**About Functional Programming:**

+It is aimed at having Lambda functions only in pure functional form.
+A function is considered pure if it meets these requirements:
+- The return value of the function depends only on the input parameters passed to the function.
+- The execution of the function brings no side effects.
+(Search for this topic on the Internet if further information is required.)

+By maintaining the pure functional form, developers can consider applying parallel stream processing.

+**About Branching:**

+***Main branch:*** contains only the program files, input file, output files, and this Readme file.
+***Master branch:*** also contains the IntelliJ IDEA's configuration files.

 **A number of modern techniques and features are used including:**

 - Generics